-Ilya Grigorik is a web performance engineer and developer advocate on the Make The Web Fast team at Google, where he spends his days and nights on making the web fast and driving adoption of performance best practices.
-Whenever not thinking about web performance, Ilya can be found reading, writing, contributing to open-source, and building fun projects like VimGolf and GitHub Archive amongst many others.
+Ilya Grigorik is a web performance engineer and developer advocate at Google, where his focus is on making the web fast and driving adoption of performance best practices.
+Whenever not thinking about web performance, Ilya can be found reading, writing, contributing to or building various projects (e.g. VimGolf, GitHub Archive), out with a camera, or training on a nearby trail.

 High-Performance Browser Networking (O'Reilly)

-What every web developer must know about networking in the browser: impact of latency and bandwidth, TCP, UDP, and SSL performance, performance optimization for mobile networks (latency, battery, and more).
-Plus, an under the hood look at performance of HTTP 1.1 and 2.0, WebSocket, WebRTC, DataChannel, and other application transports.
+What every web developer must know about networking and browser performance: impact of latency and bandwidth, TCP, UDP, and TLS optimization, performance tips for mobile networks, and an under the hood look at performance of HTTP 1.1/2.0, XMLHttpRequest, WebSocket, WebRTC, DataChannel, and other transports.

 Recent Posts view all posts